RReverser/duktape/doc/buffers.rst

 * Implement and test for integer arithmetic wrap checks e.g. when coercing an index into a byte offset by shifting.

-* Accept a plain buffer everywhere where a Duktape.Buffer, ArrayBuffer, or Node.js Buffer would be accepted, coercing the plain buffer automatically to a full object (either conceptually or concretely)?
+* Accept a plain buffer everywhere where an ArrayBuffer or a Node.js Buffer would be accepted, coercing the plain buffer automatically to a full object (either conceptually or concretely)?

 * duk_to_buffer(): coerce a Buffer object into a plain buffer value (similarly to how duk_to_string() coerces a String to a plain string)?